The Metrics of Quality Culture

 Section 706 of the same act allows FDA to request certain information from companies in advance of or in lieu of inspections.
 The guidance goes on to state “records or other information that the Secretary may inspect” under this section.
 Technical experts involved with “the manufacture, preparation, propagation, compounding, or processing of a drug shall” will be responsible.

-Questions like “What metrics do manufacturers currently use to monitor production quality?” offered feedback from companies of all sizes.
+Questions like “What metrics do companies currently use to monitor manufacturing quality?” offered feedback from companies of all sizes.
 Another question – “How frequently would such metrics need to be updated to be meaningful?” – invited an internal discovery on when assessments should be conducted.

 The metrics proposed in the guideline are not new to the pharma industry.
 Many of them are currently being used by companies to internally measure performance.
 In some cases, the specified metrics are also reported to the agency via annual report or annual product review.
 The biotech and pharmaceutical industry needs to ensure meaningful culture continuous improvement data to be provided to measure success.